 - Use it as a stir fry sauce to stir fry veggies, noodles or both!
 Stir fry veggies in sesame oil on the stove over high heat for 3-4 minutes, then add 2 tablespoon of the sauce per 2 cups of veggies and/or noodles.

 - Marinate chicken or shrimp in the sauce for 30 minutes, then grill the chicken or shrimp.
 Add it to a bowl with rice, edamame, avocado and any other veggies of your choice!

 - Note: Use ¼ cup sauce as marinade for every pound of chicken or shrimp.

 - Use it to make sesame chicken.
 Dice chicken breasts or chicken thighs into large pieces.
 Toss 1 pound of chicken pieces in a bowl with 1 whisked egg, then toss in a mixture of ½ cup cornstarch and 2 tablespoons brown sugar.
 Heat olive oil in a large skillet over medium high heat, toss in the coated chicken pieces and cook until the chicken is golden brown on all sides.
 Pour all of the prepared sauce (which = 10 tablespoons) over the chicken, reduce the heat to low, cover the skillet and simmer for 6-8 minutes.

 - Quick Tip!
 You can make the sesame chicken into a bowl by adding rice to the bottom of a bowl, topping it with the chicken, diced green onions, shredded carrots and steamed broccoli.

 Looking for more vegan sauce options to top your favorite bowl?
-Check out these 4 recipes!
+Check out these tasty recipes!

 Sweet Sesame Sauce

-- 1 tbsp tamari gluten free soy sauce
+- 1 tablespoon tamari gluten free soy sauce

 - 2 cloves garlic crushed